tkchafin/resistnet/README.md

-# Riverscape_Genetics
+# Riverscape Genetics
-A collection of Python programs for examining patterns of multi-locus genetic differentiation in dendritic networks.
+A collection of software tools for examining patterns of genetic differentiation in riverscapes

 ### Table of Contents: